 When it comes to decks, people generally desire a deck that will last them for many years of enjoyment in the spring, summer, and fall months.

-Wood decks can last for quite a while if they are properly maintained, given that if they are well cared for and have been well maintained.
-Composite/ low-maintenance decking, however, will last much longer and will maintain the their original look much better than wood.
+Wood decks can last for quite a while if they are properly maintained, given that they are well cared for and have been well maintained.
+Composite/low-maintenance decking, however, will last much longer and will maintain its original look much better than wood.
 Composite decking materials generally stay looking great for many years to come with very little maintenance involved.
 They are built to withstand all kinds of weather – even the harsh Canadian winters.